Trump imposes tariffs on Mexico, Canada and China

 Trump declared the national emergency under the International Emergency Economic Powers Act and the National Emergencies Act to back the tariffs, which allow the president sweeping powers to impose sanctions to address crises.

-The new duties make good on Trump’s repeated threat during the 2024 presidential campaign and since taking office, defying warnings from top economists that a new trade war with the top US trade partners would erode US and global growth, while raising prices for consumers and companies.
+The new duties make good on Trump’s repeated threats during the 2024 presidential campaign and since taking office, defying warnings from top economists that a new trade war with the top US trade partners would erode US and global growth, while raising prices for consumers and companies.

 Tariff collections are set to begin at 12:01am EST (05:01 GMT) on Tuesday, according to Trump’s written order.
 But imports that were loaded onto a vessel or onto their final mode of transit before entering the US prior to 12:01am Saturday would be exempt from the duties.

-A White House fact sheet said the tariffs would stay in place “until the crisis alleviated,” but gave no details on what the three countries would need to do to win a reprieve.
+A White House fact sheet said the tariffs would stay in place “until the crisis alleviated”, but gave no details on what the three countries would need to do to win a reprieve.

-US officials meanwhile said there would be no exclusions from the tariffs and if Canada, Mexico or China retaliated against American exports, Trump would likely increase the US duties.
+US officials, meanwhile, said that there would be no exclusions from the tariffs and if Canada, Mexico or China retaliated against US exports, Trump would likely increase the US duties.

-They said that Canada specifically, would no longer be allowed the “de minimis” US duty exemption for small shipments under $800.
-The officials said Canada, along with Mexico, has become a conduit for shipments of fentanyl and its precursor chemicals, into the US, via small packages that are not often inspected by customs agents.
+They said that Canada, specifically, would no longer be allowed the “de minimis” US duty exemption for small shipments under $800.
+The officials said Canada, along with Mexico, has become a conduit for shipments of fentanyl and its precursor chemicals into the US, via small packages that are not often inspected by customs agents.

 ‘Real consequences’

-Trudeau, Canada’s prime minister, said that Canadian duties on $30bn in trade in American alcohol and fruit will take effect Tuesday, when the US tariffs go into effect.
+Trudeau, Canada’s prime minister, said that Canadian duties on $30bn in trade in US alcohol and fruit would take effect Tuesday, when the US tariffs go into effect.
 He opened his address to Canadians with a message aimed at American consumers.

-“It will have real consequences for you, the American people,” he said, saying it would result in higher prices on groceries and other goods.
+“It will have real consequences for you, the American people,” he said, adding that it would result in higher prices on groceries and other goods.

 “The actions taken today by the White House split us apart instead of bringing us together,” Trudeau said, warning in French that it could bring about “dark times” for many people.
 He encouraged Canadians to “choose Canadian products and services rather than American ones”.

-Sheinbaum, the Mexican president, responded to Trump’s announcement in a post on X, saying she had instructed her economy secretary to implement a response that includes retaliatory tariffs and other measures in defense of Mexico’s interests.
+Sheinbaum, the Mexican president, responded to Trump’s announcement in a post on X, saying she had instructed her economy secretary to implement a response that includes retaliatory tariffs and other measures in defence of Mexico’s interests.

 “We categorically reject the White House’s slander that the Mexican government has alliances with criminal organizations, as well as any intention of meddling in our territory,” Sheinbaum wrote.